Working from Home

 When I have several jobs/contracts juggling with writing projects and I'm predominantly working at home, I 'timetable' my weeks so I know what I'm doing on any one day, even if just working in the little spare room!

-I have a white board which has sections for Monday through Friday (not Saturday or Sunday... see below), Forward Planning, Ideas and Important Notes including Deadlines.
+In the past I've even had a white board which had sections for Monday through Friday (not Saturday or Sunday... see below), Forward Planning, Ideas and Important Notes including Deadlines.
 Under the day section I note among other things:

 - Tasks for each day which require immediate attention including phone calls